 Cross the main street, and you enter a very different version of the town.
 The Rione Aia Piccola is the town’s residential trulli district, where people sun themselves in squares and shops sell groceries and other local necessities.

 Surprisingly overlooked, it sees a fraction of the foreign footfall of the Rione Monti and has none of the blatant commercialism.
 You can stroll, in no particular direction, down residential lanes of trulli, peering down dead-end side alleys where sunflowers and marigolds grow in pots and bunches of onions hang drying against the trullis’ brilliantly white walls.

 The Rione Aia Piccola is a refreshingly quiet way to take in the trulli unfettered.
-It has few designated attractions, but it does claim the town’s only double-story trullo, Trullo Sovrano.
+It has few designated attractions, but it does claim the town’s only double-storey trullo, Trullo Sovrano.
 This former priest’s home is now a museum dedicated to the trullo way of life.